How to ACT Guidance Challenge

 As with any strategic goal, KPIs for board and senior management should be related to support of the business goal.
 For example, if the company-level goal is related to the delivery of investment processes that support sustainable outcomes, the KPIs can support in various ways; ensuring resources are allocated to the development and support of teams with the right expertise and diversity to deliver on that goal; by supporting changing internal and established processes that do not guarantee this outcome; by establishing processes that help with monitoring and review.

-For compensation to be effectively linked, senior management needs to maintain understanding of diversity and inclusion topics and practices that are most relevant to the business, to ensure that KPIs are both appropriate and can be sufficiently stretching.
+For compensation to be effectively linked, KPIs must be appropriate and sufficiently stretching.
+Senior management needs to maintain understanding why diverse teams produce better outcomes and to implement practices that are most relevant to the business.

 As with all KPIs, fewer, more targeted ones are more impactful.
 The KPIs could: